RaydenSec/IT-Notes/windows-tips.md

 You don't have permissions to access other user's folders unless you're admin
 - Go to `options` of File Explorer and set `Open File Explorer To This PC` instead of `Home`
 - Ease of access to shares and drives when you open File Explorer (Home is just to see the current User folders)

+## Public Users Folder
+There is a `Public` folder in Users, so users can put files and folder in there that every user on system can access.

 ## 32 and 64 bit identification
 Check if there's a Program File and Program File (x86).
 If there's an (x86) folder labelled like that, it is x64